DBC-SF/mentorship-wiki/README.md

 #### How To Claim A Pull Request For A Code Review:
 1. Click on the notifications icon in the upper right hand corner.
 Select "All Notifications" in the left-hand menu and check for any notifications that does not have the wizard hat image next to the timestamp ("4 days ago", "1 hour ago", etc).
 2. Click on the un-wizard-hatted pull request and check to be sure an instructor hasn't already reviewed the code in the commments.
 If no one has commented yet, leave a note with your name stating that you'll do the code review.
-3. Complete this during your shift - please do not leave the students hanging until the next time you work.
+3. Complete this during your session - please do not leave the students hanging until the next time you work.
 4. Do not work on code that has already been claimed.

 #### How To Complete A Code Review: